flashlightministries/oilforlight/about.md

 Jesus said to His disciples, "Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: teaching them to observe all things whatsoever I have commanded you" (Mat 28:19-20).

-God willing, the articles I write on this blog are expressions of the Holy Spirit dwelling within me.
-I rely on the light of God's word to illuminate the one true way so I may show it to others.

 ### Contact

   * **Email:** [tc@flmin.org](mailto:tc@flmin.org){:target="_blank"}